-- Ensure employees understand the effect their daily activities could have on water quality in local streams and well/ground water as well as your business and/or surrounding community. - Include stormwater pollution prevention in employee training orientations, staff meetings, shop posters, etc.
+- Ensure employees understand the effect their daily activities could have on water quality, as they are more likely to respond to training. - Include stormwater pollution prevention / water quality training in employee orientations, reviews, and staff meetings. - ♦ Read and review this guide, sign, and date a training log.